 As said earlier, you can also confirm by using Yes/No questions instead of assuming what they were saying.

-Don’t be afraid to use tools, materials and other non-verbal cues to help you communicate.
+Don’t be afraid to use tools, materials and other non-verbal cues to help support their communication skills.
 They may be hesitant to use Augmentative and Alternative Communication or AAC, since it’s not normally used by other people.
-However, using such apps and tools would fill in the gaps of your loved one’s current communication abilities, which is more important.
+However, using such communication aids, apps and tools would fill in the gaps of your loved one’s current communication abilities, which is more important.
 You can use:

 - gestures and facial expressions